 The last thing you want is a problem with your roof during the winter.
 It’s cold, windy, and raining a lot of the time.
 During the winter, the most common roof problems are usually damaged flashings, cracked roof tiles, missing slates, and blocked gutters.

 The best time to prepare your roof for the winter would be the summer or the autumn.
-However, if you have a problem with your roof right now, don't despair.
-A roof repair needs to be addressed as quickly as possible, even during the winter.
+However, if you have a problem with your roof right now, don’t despair.
+A

 If your roof has developed a leak or you haven’t carried out any roof maintenance for a long while, I have written a few tips below to help you get through the winter.